 This teaching of dependent origination resonates with all three positions examined in this essay, yet is reducible to none of them.

 Miura’s dialectics holds: “Opposites mutually presuppose and interpenetrate each other.
 No isolated substance exists.”
-This overlaps with the “mutual dependence” of dependent origination — the principle that everything comes into being in dependence upon other things.
-The logic of mediation that Miura illustrated with his gear-meshing diagram — “A is linked to C through B” — is the very structure of the “conditions” (pratyaya) in dependent origination.
+This overlaps with the “mutual dependence” of dependent origination.
+The logic of mediation Miura illustrated in the gear-meshing diagram — “A is linked to C through B” — is the very structure of pratyaya (conditions).

-The question “Does matter come first or consciousness?” is, from the standpoint of dependent origination, just such a mistaken binary opposition.
-Matter and consciousness arise in mutual dependence; the question of which comes “first” contains the fallacy of reifying one term of a relation.
+“Does matter come first, or consciousness?” is, from the standpoint of dependent origination, just such a mistaken binary.
+Matter and consciousness arise in mutual dependence; the question of which comes “first” reifies one term of a relation.
 Miura reified matter; Strömme reified consciousness.
-Dependent origination rejects both.
+Dependent origination and emptiness reject both.

-This third perspective does not negate Miura’s legacy; it inherits its best parts.
+This position does not negate Miura’s legacy; it inherits its best parts.

 What Miura devoted his life to pursuing was the apprehension of the world not as fixed but in motion, change, and development — grasping “things” not as fixed substances but dynamically, within “relations.”
 That is the quintessence of dialectics.

 Miura held materialism to be the indispensable foundation of dialectics.
 In his time, this was a justified judgment.
 Yet as Miura himself stated, dialectics is “something that must be developed through ceaseless confrontation with reality.”
-The advance of quantum mechanics, the discovery of the hard problem of consciousness, the appearance of consciousness-field hypotheses like Strömme’s — through confrontation with these “realities,” dialectics itself can pass through the negation of the negation and develop into a higher stage.
+The advance of quantum mechanics, the discovery of the hard problem of consciousness, the appearance of consciousness-field hypotheses like Strömme’s, and the systematic articulation of relational ontology by Bertell Ollman, Karen Barad, Carlo Rovelli, Thomas Bidell, and others — through confrontation with these “realities,” dialectics itself can pass through the negation of the negation and develop into a higher stage.

-To move beyond the binary of “matter first or consciousness first” and to stand at the point where “relations are fundamental” — this is nothing other than the consequence of applying to Miura’s own question the method of dialectics that Miura himself taught his readers: not “either/or” but “both/and.”
+To move beyond the binary of “matter first or consciousness first” and to stand at the point where “internal relations are the basis of dialectics” — without substantializing those relations and while preserving the causal primacy of material and social relations — is nothing other than the consequence of applying Miura’s own method of dialectics (“not either/or but both/and”) to Miura’s own question.

 Conclusion

-Reading Miura Tsutomu from 1968 and Strömme from 2025 side by side was a curious experience.
-Two texts separated by more than half a century illuminated each other’s limitations and possibilities like a pair of facing mirrors.
+Reading Miura Tsutomu from 1955 and Strömme from 2025 side by side was a curious experience.
+Two texts separated by seventy years illuminated each other’s limitations and possibilities like a pair of facing mirrors.

 Miura’s richness of concrete examples and his demand for consciousness of partisanship still offer much to learn from.
 But a materialist dialectics without the reach to address the hard problem of consciousness faces limits in its persuasiveness in the intellectual landscape of the twenty-first century.